Constitution of Bangladesh: Chapter I: Services

+Artistic Work

+The committee of the artistic decoration work for the constitution was presided by Jainul Abedin.
+This committee also included Hashem Khan, Jonabul Islam, Abul Barak Alvi and Shamarjit Ray Chowdhury.
+The original handwritten document has a leather cover.
+The first page after the cover known as "Pustani" includes a design of Nakshi Kantha.
+The constitution also has the official monogram Shapla.
+Each of the pages includes handwriting of artist AKM Abdur Rouf and illustrations by the 5 artists led by Jainul Abedin.
+The original copy was handed to Sheikh Mujibur Rahman on 13 December 1972.
+As of 2022, the original copy of the constitution is stored at the Bangladesh National Museum and a replica is available for public view.

 Freedom of religion

 Freedom of religion is one of the cornerstones of Bangladesh's Constitution.
 Article 12 calls for secularity, the elimination of interfaith tensions and prohibits the abuse of religion for political purposes and any discrimination against, or persecution of, persons practicing a particular religion.
 Article 41 subjects religious freedom to public order, law and morality; it gives every citizen the right to profess, practice or propagate any religion; every religious community or denomination the right to establish, maintain and manage its religious institutions; and states that no person attending any educational institution shall be required to receive religious instruction, or to take part in or to attend any religious ceremony or worship, if that instruction, ceremony or worship relates to a religion other than his own.
 Governments have generally supported and respected religious freedom.

 International agreements

 As of 2017, Bangladesh is a state party to the following international treaties concerning human rights.
 Bangladesh can in theory be held liable for its performance in the fields of these treaties.